SpiritWorld

 SpiritWorld is an American heavy metal band formed in 2017.
 The band, described by frontman Stu Folsom as "death-western", plays mainly thrash metal with elements of death metal, but follows Western themes and imagery.
 To date, they have released three full-length albums.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.